Indian Chapati or roti are quick unleavened flatbread that takes minutes to make and seconds to cook and they are perfect with drier curries!

 Instructions

-- Cover the dough and leave to rest for at least 15 minutes.
+2. Cover the dough and allow it to rest for at least 30 minutes and up to 4 hours.

 Nutrition Information: